11 Conscious Jewelry Brands You Can Covet With A Clearer Conscience

 About Brilliant Earth

-Before conscious jewelry was even a thing, Brilliant Earth was trying to create a fairer future with our favorite accessories.
+Brilliant Earth is creating a fairer future with our favorite accessories.

-Their fine jewelry range includes ethical engagement rings, wedding rings, earrings, necklaces, bracelets, rings, and men’s jewelry.
+Their fine jewelry range includes eco-friendly wedding rings, engagement rings, earrings, necklaces, bracelets, rings, and men’s jewelry.

 Their website filters make it easy to shop for only the most conscious jewelry containing recycled and lab grown components, like their stunning 18K White Gold Lab Diamond Tennis Bracelet.